serene-panini/elevate-english/content/posts/elevate-method.md

 Many students have this problem because they studied English in school or from grammar books.
 They don't have enough practice using English in real, everyday situations.

 I developed The Elevate Method to help English learners at all levels improve their speaking and overall language skills naturally.
-This method is based on theories from psycholinguistics, learning psychology, and my experience as an ESL teacher.
+This method is based on theories from psychology, linguistics and my experience as an ESL teacher.
 It has four steps, which I will describe below.

 I call this method "learning naturally" because it is similar to how we learn our native language as children: through listening and others correcting us.
 This kind of learning is based on language exposure (acquisition) instead of direct teaching (like in school).